Nebraska State Championships - HobbyTown USA South Pointe - Sat Dec 5th.

 9. Due to the fact that Wizards has decided to rename creatures from one type to another, sometimes for no apparent benifit or even one that makes sense, you can play a creature in a deck if the original printing of the card was one creature type even though it's been reassigned another creature type.
 For instance in the example above, Hidden Horror was printed as a creature type undead.
 If you have a deck of undead creatures you may include it in the deck even though the official creature type for it has changed to Horror.
 You may of course continue to play it in a Horror deck.

-10. Lords are now allowed in a deck if they reference the creature type of that deck.
-They do not count towards the 1/3 creatures required.
-Example: Zombie Master may now be played in a Zombie deck.
-Note that some have been reprinted as that creature type.
-For instance Goblin King is now a Creature - Goblin Lord so he now counts as one of the required creatures in your deck.
+10. Lords are allowed in a deck if they reference the creature type of that deck as most if not all have been renamed as the appropriate type.
+They do count towards the 1/3 creatures required.
+Example: Zombie Master may now be played in a Zombie deck as he is now a Zombie.
+Or for example Goblin King is now a Creature - Goblin so he now counts as one of the required creatures in your deck.
+Creatures which were previously Lords and gave bonuses to their creature type have now been reworded to give the bonuses only to other creatures of that type so read the updated Gatherer Text so you know how they work.
+Lords are now a little stronger as they give the bonus to others of the same type.
+For example Goblin King now gives Mountainwalk and +1/+1 to other Goblin Kings.

 12. Artifact and Legendary Creatures.
 Due to the fact that Wizards is giving a creature type to most Artifact creatures and has changed the Legend creature type to Legendary creature while giving most a creature type, you can no longer play a deck of artifact creatures or Legends although you may include them in a deck of the appropriate creature type.